-- a) Term length (in weeks) for the distance program: 15 - b) Is this the same as term length for classroom program? [ ] No [ X ] Yes - c) How much "instructional time" is required per week per credit for a distance course in this program?
+- a) Term length (in weeks) for the distance program: 15 - b) Is this the same as term length for classroom program? [] No [X] Yes - c) How much "instructional time" is required per week per credit for a distance course in this program?
 (Do not include time spent on activities that would be done outside "class time," such as research, writing assignments, or chat rooms.)
 NOTE: See SUNY policy on credit/contact hours and SED guidance.

-The online classes are designed to be equivalent in terms of instructional time and total material covered to the face-to-face classes.
-For three-credit courses, this amounts to 15 weeks at 150 minutes per week.

-- d) What proportion or percentage of the program will be offered in Distance Education format?
+The online classes are equivalent to face-to-face classes in terms instructional time (i.e., 150 minutes per week for 15 weeks) and total material covered in the semester. - d) What proportion or percentage of the program will be offered in Distance Education format?
 Will students be able to complete 100 percent of the program online?
-If not, what proportion will be able to be completed online? - 100 percent of the program could be completed online, depending on the electives that are chosen. - e) What is the maximum number of students who would be enrolled in an online course section?
+If not, what proportion will be able to be completed online?

+100% of the program will be online.
+Students will be able to complete the program online.
+The campus-based face-to-face program will also be offered, so students will have the option of employing a hybrid mode e) What is the maximum number of students who would be enrolled in an online course section?